paulstephane/UPL_Accessory/README.md

 Removing or renaming a folder must be done in the file explorer.

 The list of folders can be **refreshed** by clicking on the third icon.
 Any tracks or images added but not yet saved will be lost.
+The fourt icon can be used to sort and rename the folders of the UBS Key **alphabetically**.

-The settings screen can be accessed by clicking on the fourth icon.
+The settings screen can be accessed by clicking on the last icon.

 Happy Listening.